ericmj/workshop/lab4/README.md

 ### Lab purpose

 Learn about processes and message passing.
-We'll be using a slightly different flow.
-In this lab, we are testing concurrent features without demanding setup requirements, so TrueStory doesn't make much sense.
-We'll be testing with plain old ExUnit tests.

-We'll also revise the flow a little bit, so you'll know how to create a project from scratch.
+You'll have some simple exercises that make use of basic Elixir concurrency using primitives.

 ### Lab instructions